Nuffield Health is committed to protecting and respecting your privacy.

 What do we do with any non-personal information collected when accessing the website?

-Other non-personal information which you submit may also be collected to enable us to better understand our customers, improve our website, general marketing and to help provide a better experience of our services.
-We may also use other companies to set cookies on your website and gather cookie information for us – please refer to the information detailed below.
-From time to time we may also analyse Internet Protocol (IP) addresses or other anonymous data sources too.
+We may also use other companies to set cookies on our websites and gather cookie information for us – please refer to the information detailed below.
+From time to time we may also analyse Internet Protocol (IP) addresses or other anonymous data sources.

-In line with recent changes in European legislation, UK law now requires website operators to ask for a website user’s permission when placing certain kinds of cookie on their devices for the first time.
+By law, website operators are required to ask for a website user’s permission when placing certain kinds of cookie on their devices for the first time.

-Where consent is required, the law states that it should be “informed consent”.
-This increases the onus on websites to ensure that visitors understand what cookies are and why website operators and others want to use them.
+Where consent is required, the law states that it should be “informed consent”, which means we must ensure that you understand what cookies are and why we want to use them.